 Regardless of age, stick to your child’s usual bedtime routine.
-If it’s dinner, quiet play, brush teeth followed by bed, then stick to the routine and repeat this at the same time every day.
+If it’s dinner, quiet play, brushing teeth followed by the bed, then stick to the routine and repeat this at the same time every day.

 Children crave routine and relaxing activities such as a story before bed or a glass of warm milk.
 It’s relaxing and gets your child prepared for the act of sleep.

 If your child is a little older, encourage reflective practice at the end of the day.
-Encourage them to divulge what’s on their mind and tease our anything that’s troubling them so that they go to bed relaxed and worry-free.
+Encourage them to divulge what’s on their mind to tease out anything that’s troubling them so that they go to bed relaxed and worry-free.

 Encourage fluids earlier in the day and ask children to visit the toilet each night prior to bed.
 If they forget, try reminding them to always use the toilet immediately after brushing their teeth so that it forms part of their bedtime routine.

-Sugar foods are not linked to bed wetting, however, some foods can have a lot of hidden salt which can drive thirst.
+Sugary foods are not linked to bed-wetting, however, some foods can have a lot of hidden salt which can drive thirst.
 Offer snacks that are light and nutritious such as fruit or yoghurt versus salted crisps, or cheese and crackers.

 Screen time & physical activity